keycloak/keycloak/js/apps/keycloak-server/README.md

 pnpm run start -- --local
 ```

-**All other arguments will be passed through to the underlying keycloak script**
+**All other arguments will be passed through to the underlying Keycloak server.**

 In order for the development version of the Admin UI to work you will have to import a custom client to the Keycloak server.
 This is only required during development as the development server for the Admin UI runs on a different port.
 This client will be imported automatically under the name `security-admin-console-v2` when the Keycloak server starts.